-Chase Ink with Ultimate Rewards Review
+Chase Ink Classic® Business Card Review

-The Ink(SM) Classic is one of the best no annual fee rewards card for small business owners and it also comes with a 0% Intro APR* offer for both purchases and balance transfer for 6 months.
-Let's dig into this card further.
-Rewards Formula - The Chase Ink Classic allows you to earn Earn 5x Points on the first $25,000 in spend annually on office supplies, wireless services, landline communication and cable services.
-Earn 2x Points on the first $25,000 in spend annually on fuel and lodging.
-For other regular purchases, you earn one point for every dollar that you spend on the card.
+Rewards Formula - The Chase Ink Classic allows you to earn 5X points per dollar on the first $25,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services.
+You can also earn 2X points per dollar on the first $25,000 spent annually at gas stations and for hotel accommodations when purchased directly with the hotel For other regular purchases, you earn one point for every dollar that you spend on the card.
 You can earn unlimited points which do not expire.

 Fees and Rates - There is no annual fee for this card.
 New cardholders get a 0% Intro APR on both purchases and balance transfer for 6 months.

 Chase Ultimate Rewards Program Summary - The real question here is how good is the reward program.
 Well, the Ultimate Rewards program allows you to redeem points for travel items like airline tickets or hotel bookings, gift cards, merchandise and cash rebates.
 There are three ways in which you can redeem your points for travel.
-You can exchange points for gift certificates on airlines like Continental, British Airwways and SouthWest.
+You can exchange points for gift certificates on airlines like Continental, British Airways and SouthWest.
 You can use their travel booking site to book your travel with your card and you can earn double points for every dollar you spend booking an airline ticket.
 You can also book your own travel with any travel agent you want and you will get a statement credit using the reward points you have earned.

 As with other reward programs, you can also redeem points for merchandise and gift cards.
 Compared to other reward programs, the offering and partners are pretty comprehensive and I would say the Ultimate Rewards program (along with the Membership Rewards program from Amex) ranks as the best today.